The two broad monetary standards found in the history of money are

 Wage – push inflation

-Which of the following is not a function of money?
+Which of the following is the correct definition of M1 money supply?

 Under the pure gold standard